SAP S/4HANA for Linux virtual machines on Azure

 SAP has its own Users Management Engine (UME) to control role-based access and authorization within the SAP application.
 For details, see SAP HANA Security — An Overview (SAP Service Marketplace account required for access.)

-For additional network security, consider implementing a Network DMZ, which uses a network virtual appliance to create a firewall in front of the subnet for Web Dispatcher and Fiori Front-End Server pools.
+For additional network security, consider implementing a Network DMZ with a firewall in front of the subnet for Web Dispatcher and Fiori Front-End Server pools.

 For infrastructure security, data is encrypted in transit and at rest.
 The "Security considerations" section of the SAP NetWeaver on Azure Virtual Machines–Planning and Implementation Guide begins to address network security and applies to S/4HANA.
 The guide also specifies the network ports you must open on the firewalls to allow application communication.